 Book Ends: Nick begins the series riding into Briarwood.
 The last we see of him is riding out, only now with his mother and father.

-The Cameo/Continuity Nod: The Mystic Mother, played by Machiko Soga, best known for Rita Repulsa stateside before Rita encountered Zedd.
+The Cameo/Continuity Nod: The Mystic Mother, played by Machiko Soga, is Rita Repulsa after being cured by Zordon's Z-Wave.

 "The Mystic Mother.
-She was known as Rita in the Dark Times."
+Known as Rita in the Dark Days."

 Jenji also shares a scene with S.P.D.'s Piggy in "Ranger Down".